Thanks for all of the birthday wishes yesterday! You are such a great bunch!

 - 1/2 cup filtered water

-- 3 tbsp extra virgin olive oil + 1 tbsp for sauteing
+- 3 tablespoon extra virgin olive oil + 1 tablespoon for sauteing

 - 1/4 cup non-dairy mozzarella cheese – I used Daiya